 Transfer of Coursework.
 There is no automatic transfer of credit toward the doctorate degree.
 On the recommendation of the department or program, the graduate school will review transfer courses for acceptance.
 Work completed at another graduate school with a grade less than B or grades of pass/fail or satisfactory will not be accepted.
-Transfer credit will not alter the grade point average at Texas Tech University, although grades from transfer courses will appear on Texas Tech University’s transcripts.
-Doctoral students may take approved courses at another approved institution and transfer up to 12 semester credit hours taken at an accredited institution may be transferred into a doctoral degree plan.
+Transfer credit will not alter the grade point average at Texas Tech University.
+Up to 12 semester credit hours taken at an accredited institution may be transferred into a doctoral degree plan.
 Upon approval by the Graduate Dean, up to 30 block semester credit hours of a previously awarded master’s degree may be counted towards a doctoral program.
 Should such credit be approved, no other transfer credit will be allowed.
-Credit ordinarily will not be given for transfer work completed more than seven years prior to admission to adoctoral program at Texas Tech University without exception by the Graduate Dean.
+Credit ordinarily will not be given for transfer work completed more than eight years prior to admission to a doctoral program at Texas Tech University without exception by the Graduate Dean.

 Advisory Committee.
-As soon as the course of study for an applicant has been determined, an advisory committee of at least three members of the graduate faculty (including the minor area, if a minor is declared) will be appointed by the graduate dean on the recommendation of the advisor concerned.
+As soon as the course of study for an applicant has been determined, an advisory committee of at least three members of the graduate faculty (including the minor area, if a minor is declared) will be appointed by the Graduate Dean on the recommendation of the advisor concerned.
 This committee will meet as often as necessary with the applicant and will direct his or her work at all stages.
 Either the chair or the co-chair of a student’s committee must be graduate faculty and be a member of the department or program faculty from which the student will receive the doctorate.
-Emeritus or retired faculty as well as other qualified individuals from outside of the university may serve as external members on the student’s committee, but may not serve as chair; no more than one external member may serve on a committee.
-External members must be approved by the graduate dean (via the Enrollment Services SharePoint system)
+Emeritus or retired faculty as well as other qualified individuals from outside of the university may serve as external members on the student’s committee but may not serve as chair; no more than one external member may serve on a committee.
+External members must be approved by the Graduate Dean after a careful review of their qualifications.

 Annual Review.
-The Graduate School requires faculty in each doctoral program to conduct a formal review of their students’ progress at least once each year, with copies of these progress reports submitted to the Graduate School via the Enrollment Services Sharepoint system.
+The Graduate School requires faculty in each doctoral program to conduct a formal review of their students’ progress at least once each year, with copies of these progress reports submitted to the Graduate School via the Enrollment Services portal.
 Any student not making satisfactory progress may be placed on probation and given conditions to meet to stay in the program.
-Continued unsatisfactory progress in any area of a student’s work will be cause for dismissal by the dean of the Graduate School.
+Continued unsatisfactory progress in any area of a student’s work will be cause for dismissal from the program by the Dean of the Graduate School.

 Time Limit.
 All requirements for the doctoral degree must be completed within a period of eight consecutive calendar years from matriculation or four years from admission to candidacy, whichever comes first.
 Graduate credit for coursework taken at Texas Tech more than eight calendar years old at the time of the final oral examination may not be used to satisfy degree requirements.
 Absent an extension, the student may be permitted to retake the qualifying examination, and, upon passing that examination, be readmitted to candidacy by the Graduate Council for some period of time not to exceed four years.